 A Word of Advice on Removing Acrylic Paint from Clothes

-If you want to learn how to remove acrylic paint from clothing, you must first realize that the sooner you respond, the easier it will be.
+If you want to learn how to remove acrylic paint from clothing, you must first realize that the sooner you do, the easier it will be.
 It’s a lot easier to strip damp acrylic paint than it is to remove dry and hardened acrylic paint.

 Wipe the spill off both soft and hard surfaces first, then rough up the paint with a blunt knife or hard-edged tool.
 After that, you should keep applying water to the stain until it disappears.